janjaapbos/grapheneTest/README.md

 # grapheneTest
-Testing the example flask_sqlalchemy with a JS relay app
+Testing the example flask_sqlalchemy with a JS react-redux app.

 ## Prerequisites